 For years it was the best-known parking lot in town because of the Chisholm Trail mural on the wall of the only building still standing on the block.
-Now big changes are coming to the block as Sundance Square commercial development has begun.
+Now big changes have come to the block as it has become Sundance Square Plaza.
 But then this block has always known big changes.

 As we go back in time we’ll see some of those changes.
 All buckled up?
 I’ll shift into reverse, and we’ll hit the ol’ Einsteinian highway.
 On our way back to December 1865 we’ll make a few stops in time—but always in the same space: this downtown block.
 And remember: We’ll be seeing events in reverse order, from newer to older.
 (Oh, and if you feel the Retroplex Cruiser shimmy a bit, don’t be alarmed.
 It does that when it hits about seventy-five years per minute.
 Never again will I buy a used time machine from T. Fugit’s Pre-Owned Chronomobiles.)

-1978, January 29: Our first stop finds the block already much changed from 2012.
+To the past, and step on it!1978, January 29: Our first stop finds the block already much changed from 2014.
 Look at this grand hotel.
 Remember it?
 The Westbrook Hotel stretches along West 4th Street from Main to Houston.
 But wait!
 The earth is trembling.
 Look!
 The hotel is shuddering.
 Now it is collapsing in a choking cloud of dust.
 The Westbrook Hotel has just been imploded—to make way for the parking lot that stood from 1978 until mid-2012.

-(One of the buildings being constructed on the block in 2012 is a hotel to be named . . . the Westbrook.)
+(One of the buildings constructed on the block is a commercial building named . . . the Westbrook.)

 1907: Now we stop to watch the demolition of the previous hotel that stood on this site—the Delaware.
 It is being torn down to make way for the Westbrook.
 (Photo from University of Texas at Arlington Libraries.)